Charlie Blackmon Player Props: Rockies vs. Mariners

 Charlie Blackmon At The Plate

+- Blackmon has three doubles, a home run and five walks while batting .320.

-- Among the qualified hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 22nd, and he is 73rd in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 35th, and he is 87th in the league in slugging.

-- Blackmon is batting .368 during his last games and is riding a six-game hitting streak.

-- In 76.9% of his 13 games this season, Blackmon has picked up at least one hit.
-He's also had five multi-hit games.
+- In 71.4% of his games this season (10 of 14), Blackmon has picked up at least one hit, and in five of those games (35.7%) he recorded multiple hits.

-- He has gone deep in one of 13 games, and in 1.9% of his plate appearances.
+- He has hit a long ball in one of 14 games, and in 1.7% of his plate appearances.

-- In three games this year, Blackmon has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.